Luis Munoz Marin International Airport

 Forecast Outlook

-The TAF forecast covers the next 22 hours.
+The TAF forecast covers the next 24 hours.
 Conditions are expected to remain VFR throughout the forecast period.
+Expected weather includes: Haze.
+Winds are forecast to reach up to 23 knots during the period.
+Expect variable wind speeds ranging from 6 to 23 knots.

 Pilot Recommendations